AdBusterOfficial/Adbuster--WinApp/labs/ad_detection_upgrade_lab_overview.md

 # AD Detection Upgrade — Lab Overview

 This document describes an experimental AD‑detection model developed inside the AdBuster lab.
-The model is trained on a **small sample dataset** and serves as an exploratory test of new AD‑detection behaviour.
+The model was trained on a **small sample dataset** and serves as an exploratory test of new AD‑detection behaviour.
-It is **not part of the AdBuster PRO 2.0 prototype**, and it is not intended for production use.
+It is **not part of the AdBuster PRO 2.0 prototype** and is not intended for production use.
 This branch exists purely for research and validation purposes.

 ---